How to Attract & Retain With Your Employee Total Rewards Program

 A Harvard Business Review study found that 90% of people would choose a lower salary if it meant doing more meaningful work.
-Other factors, such as culture and personal relationships, can often be just as important as rewards.
+Other factors, such as company culture and personal relationships, can often be just as important as rewards.

 So, if you can’t compete on salary alone, don’t give up.
 There are other ways to wow candidates and secure your current team.